mathieucaroff/cellex/src/nomenclature/README.md

 By default, Cellex assumes the following:

 - The dimension is one
-- The neighboor size is three
+- The neighbor size is three
 - The number of colors is two
 - The rule number has no default value and must always be specified